eliramy/ABAP_EMPLOYEE_CREATE/README.md

 # ABAP_EMPLOYEE_CREATE
+SAP/ABAP -
-SAP/ABAP - Create Employee infotypes
+Create Employee infotypes suitable to decoupled infotypes.

 If you want afterward to insert more infotype with FM: HR_INFOTYPE_OPERATION after create the employee